lvgl/lvgl/docs/libs/rlottie.md

 ## Rlottie patch file
 Rlottie relies on a dynamic linking for an image loader lib.
 This needs to be disabled as the IDF doesn't play nice with dynamic linking.

-A patch file is available in lvgl as: /src/libs/rlottie/esp-idf-compilation/0001-changes-to-compile-with-esp-idf.patch
+A patch file is available in lvgl uner: /env_support/esp/rlottie/0001-changes-to-compile-with-esp-idf.patch

 Apply the patch file to your rlottie submodule.

 ## CMakeLists for IDF
-An example CMakeLists file has been provided at /src/libs/rlottie/esp-idf-compilation/CMakeLists.txt
+An example CMakeLists file has been provided at /env_support/esp/rlottie/CMakeLists.txt

 Copy this CMakeLists file to 'your-project-directory'/components/rlottie/